Tariff information including harbour dues, berthage information, rail tariff information, wharfage fees as well as the updated terms and conditions

 |A vessel that enters the harbour, for the first time within each calendar year:|

 A charge assessed against a vessel for occupying a berth or part thereof.
-The charge is based on the vessel’s GRT and length of stay.
+The charge is based on the vessel’s GRT, vessel length and duration of stay.
 All charges are the responsibility of the registered owner and will be forwarded to the registered owner or agent of the vessel unless alternate arrangements have been made in writing with the Hamilton Port Authority.
 Any alternate arrangements are subject to approval by the Hamilton Port Authority.

 |a.||For the first 12 hour period thereof…||$ 0.032|

 A charge applied to the cargo and based upon the quantity of cargo carried.
 Charges are the responsibility of the cargo owner.
+The collection and payment of wharfage due is the responsibility of vessel owners, charterers, shipping agents, and port terminals.
+The use of Hamilton port wharf facilities by vessel is deemed acceptance and acknowledgement of this responsibility.
 For all overseas cargo the charges will be forwarded through the agent unless alternate arrangements have been made in writing with the Hamilton Port Authority.
 Charges for domestic cargo will be billed through the terminal operator, unless alternate arrangements have been made in writing with the HPA.
-Any alternate arrangements are subject to approval by the HPA, and must be made prior to the arrival of inward-bound vessels or the departure of outward-bound vessels.
+Any alternate arrangements are subject to approval by the HPA, and must be made prior to the arrival of inward‐bound vessels or the departure of outward‐bound vessels.

 |Description Of Goods||Unit||Basis||Rate (CAD)|